 Analogue and mixed analogue/digital ICs may generate false outputs or transients as the result of SEE.
-Because the bias, input and output load conditions significantly impact both the device SET sensitivity and characteristics, the device shall be tested either in worst-case or in the application conditions.
+Due to the fact that the bias, and input and output load conditions significantly impact both the device SET sensitivity and characteristics, the device shall be tested either in worst-case or in the application conditions.
 The test system shall be capable of monitoring and logging these single event transients.
-The potentity (positive or negative), waveform, duration and amplitude of the transients shall be recorded.
+The polarity (positive or negative), waveform, duration and amplitude of the transients shall be recorded.